 The survey contract for the Ivory Coast's second major hydroelectric dam was awarded to an American company.

-The survey contract for the Ivory Coast's second major hydroelectric dam was awarded to an American company.
+Background: The survey contract for the Ivory Coast's second major hydroelectric dam was awarded to an American company.
 Kaiser Engineering, on Tuesday (March 5) during an official signing ceremony in Abidjan.

 Signing for the Ivory Coast were the Minister of Economics and Finance, Henri Konan Bedie, and the Minister of Planning, Mohamed Diawara.
 Signing for Kaiser were the company Vice President R. A. Lowell and the U.S. Ambassador to the Ivory Coast, John Root.